saltastroops/saao-shared-jenkins-library/README.md

 5. Still on the deployment server, docker compose is used to restart the services.
 6. Finally, the docker images on the deployment server are pruned.

-Various requirements must be met for this function.
+Various requirements must be met for this step.

 * The public SSH key of the Jenkins user must be included in the `authorized_keys` file of the user on the deployment server.
 * The username for the deployment server and the private SSH _of the Jenkins user_ must be stored as credentials of the type "SSH username with private key".